Business Operating Model

 In addition to the responsibilities and obligations listed at paragraphs 1 and 2 of this Business Operating Model, the following Bye laws identify the who, how, why, what, where and when of regulations, which underpin the ability of Royal Navy Rugby Union to operate within a legal and moral framework.

 1.1.
-The RNRU is responsible to DACOS People Support for the proper application of the Service regulations relating to the administration of sport as they affect rugby union within the Royal Navy and Royal Marines.
+The RNRU is responsible to Head of Navy Sport for the proper application of the Service regulations relating to the administration of sport as they affect rugby union within the Royal Navy and Royal Marines.

 1.2.
 The RNRU is comprised of all RN and RM Clubs in membership as listed in this RNRU Business Operating Model.
-Clubs are classified by the RFU as Voting and Non-Voting Members which are now referred to as Section 1 or Section 2 clubs respectively.
+Clubs are classified by the RFU as Voting and Non-Voting Members.

 1.3.
-All clubs administered by the RNRU are bound by the Rules and Regulations of the RFU, the Laws of the Game and the IRB Regulations relating to the Game and that any breach thereof shall be a breach of the Rules of the RNRU and shall be dealt with under the powers contained in its rules in accordance with powers which have been delegated to it by the RFU.
+All clubs administered by the RNRU are bound by the Rules and Regulations of the RFU, the Laws of the Game and World Rugby regulations relating to the Game and that any breach thereof shall be a breach of the Rules of the RNRU and shall be dealt with under the powers contained in its rules in accordance with powers which have been delegated to it by the RFU.

 1.4.
 All RNRU clubs are entitled to be represented at any AGM or SGM of the RNRU and cast one vote each on any motion.
 If they are unable to attend, the RNRU will act as nominated proxy and vote on their behalf.